ChanceSD/PvPManager/README.md

 Description
 ------------
 PvPManager is an all in one PvP plugin.
-There are certainly some features that are better covered by a dedicated separate plugin.
-Still, PvPManager will try to cover most of those even if in a more superficial way, always maintaining good performance in mind.
+There are some features that are better covered by a dedicated separate plugin.
+Even so, PvPManager aims to cover most of those even if in a more superficial way, always maintaining good performance as a goal.

 **Some of the plugin's main features are:**
 - Toggle PvP for each player